 Singapore: Doctors' movement restricted

-To prevent cross infections, Ministry of Health restricted the movement of healthcare workers across different hospitals, limiting all healthcare workers to only work at one medical institution.
+To prevent cross infections, Ministry of Health is restricting the movement of healthcare workers across different hospitals, limiting all healthcare workers to only work at one medical institution.

 Tzu Chi: First meeting of task force

-An epidemic relief committee was set up to scrutinize if the precautionary measures in each Tzu Chi office was adequate, and draw up plans for certain groups who require more care (care recipients, front line staff etc).
+An epidemic relief committee is set up to scrutinize if the precautionary measures in each Tzu Chi office is adequate, and draw up plans for certain groups who require more care (care recipients, front line staff etc).

 [Confirmed cases: 47]